-Richard Deane has been third horn of the Atlanta Symphony Orchestra since 1987, participating in over 80 recordings for Telarc International with that ensemble.
-In May 2010 Mr. Deane was a featured soloist with the ASO on its Masterworks series, performing Robert Schumann's Konzertstück for 4 Horns and Orchestra with his colleagues in the ASO's horn section.
-Mr. Deane is a native of Richmond, Kentucky, where he began his horn studies with Stanley Lawson.
-Mr. Deane received a Master of Music degree from the Juilliard School, where he studied with Myron Bloom, and a Bachelor of Music degree summa cum laude from the Cincinnati College-Conservatory of Music, where he studied with Michael Hatfield.
+Richard Deane is the Associate Principal horn of the New York Philharmonic beginning in the 2014-15 Season.
+Previously, he was the third horn of the Atlanta Symphony Orchestra since 1987, participating in over 80 recordings, and 20 Grammy winners, for Telarc International during that period.
+Mr. Deane is a native of Richmond, KY, where he began his horn studies with Stanley Lawson.
+He received a Master of Music degree from The Juilliard School, where he studied with Myron Bloom, and a Bachelor of Music degree summa cum laude from the Cincinnati College-Conservatory of Music, where he studied with Michael Hatfield.
 Other teachers have included Jerry Peel at the University of Miami and David Wakefield at the Aspen Music Festival.
-Mr. Deane was a first-prize winner in the American Horn Competition in 1987.
-He has played principal horn with the Colorado Philharmonic and the Concerto Soloists of Philadelphia, and was Acting Associate Principal Horn for the New York Philharmonic for the 2012-13 Season.
+Mr. Deane was a first prize winner in the American Horn Competition in 1987.
+He has played Principal Horn with the Colorado Philharmonic and the Concerto Soloists of Philadelphia.